AngelMancha/newBankingApp/readme.md

 **IMPORTANT**

-- It is **necessary** to upload a file with the name **"movimientos.xlsx"** to a folder named **transactionshistory** in the root of the project.
-The file must have the following columns: **fecha_operacion, importe, saldo, concepto, etiqueta, original**.
+- It is **necessary** to upload a file with the format **".xlsx"**.
+The file must have the following columns: **Fecha Operacion, Fecha Valor, Concepto, Importe and Saldo **.
 The file must have at least one row of data.

 - Also, don´t forget to include the settings for the database connection in the **application.properties** file.